 He admits that the complexities of actually implementing the plan could mean that such changes won't save any money, and could cost more.

 “But we won't know until we look at it,” he said.
 “We don't have those answers.
 All we know is that the potential is there.”

-In may turn out reverting to regional government, as was the case in 1999, may turn out to be the best model, he added.
+It may turn out reverting to regional government, as was the case in 1999, will be the best model, he added.

 “It could be, but that isn't where we're coming from,” Price said.
 “What we're saying is we don't know, but we certainly owe it to our population to find out because we're throwing money away to the tune of $30 million a year.
 We need to find out where and how we can stop that bleeding.”

 Price and his group will present his report to the Feb.
 12 city council meeting, in support of a motion by Ward 2 Coun.
 Michael Vagnini calling for a study on decentralizing services in the city.